leovct/edge-grpc-mock-server/README.md

 Use `go run main.go --help` to list all the different flags available.

 Unit tests have not been implemented yet but you can run some HTTP/gRPC requests using [curl](https://curl.se/) and [grpcurl](https://github.com/fullstorydev/grpcurl) to test the behavior of the mock server.
-We provided a handy script called `test.sh` that you can execute using `make test` for this purpose.
+We provided a handy script called `scripts/test.sh` that you can execute using `make test` for this purpose.